 What’s in a name?
-Well quite a bit as it turns out, and when it comes to brand naming for hospitality venues, a name is your customer’s first encounter with your brand so make it count.
+Well, quite a bit, as it turns out, and when it comes to brand naming for hospitality venues, a name is your customer’s first encounter with your brand, so make it count.

 When it comes to launching your new hospitality venue, landing on a strong name is as much of an art as a science.
-We’ve broken down our naming formula with our 7 key ingredients to successful brand naming for new businesses looking to make their mark in the hospitality or retail sector:
+So we’ve broken down our naming formula with our 7 key ingredients to successful brand naming for new businesses looking to make their mark in the hospitality or retail sector:

 - It talks to your target market.
-Understanding your clientele is critical here so take the time to consider the demographic of your customers.
+Understanding your clientele is critical here, so take the time to consider the demographic of your customers.

 - It distinguishes the business from its competitors by conveying its unique offering.
 In a competitive market, having a point of difference is critical in standing out.
-Consider what makes you different across your whole strategy- maybe it’s a distinctive menu offering, an impressive interior fit out, the location of the venue or a particular atmosphere or vibe you want to communicate.
+Consider what makes you different across your whole strategy- maybe it’s a distinctive menu offering, an impressive interior fit-out, the location of the venue or a particular atmosphere or vibe you want to communicate.

 - It helps to motivate customers to go to the business.
 A memorable brand name creates intrigue and captures the imagination of prospective customers.
-Take ‘Naked for Satan’ for example, Brunswick Streets popular Spanish tapas bar, who takes its name from a quirky local fable.
+Take ‘Naked for Satan’, for example, Brunswick Streets popular Spanish tapas bar, which takes its name from a quirky local fable.
 A Russian Immigrant, whose lengthy name was shortened to ‘Satan’ by his Australian neighbours, was known to make moonshine vodka in the basement of his Fitzroy home, which got so hot that he used to work semi-naked, or so the story goes.
-Not only is it a great example of a great brand story, it’s borne this punchy, intriguing name, helping to propel the venue to notoriety in the Melbourne bar scene.
+Not only is it a great example of a great brand story, but it’s also borne this punchy, intriguing name, helping to propel the venue to notoriety in the Melbourne bar scene.

-If you’ve got an idea in the pipeline for a new hospitality or retail business, get in touch with us at firstname.lastname@example.org to discuss your brand strategy- we love what we do and hospo projects are our bread and butter (pardon the pun).
+If you’ve got an idea in the pipeline for a new hospitality or retail business, get in touch with us at firstname.lastname@example.org to discuss your brand strategy- we love what we do, and hospo projects are our bread and butter (pardon the pun).